fergald/docs/explainers/permissions-policy-unload.md

     Use of unload events is allowed in documents in top-level browsing contexts by default, and when allowed,
     use of unload events is allowed by default to documents in child browsing contexts.

+## Availability

+We propose that this API only be made available when we believe that migration paths are available for all uses of unload and sufficient time has passed for that migration.

 ## Examples